stephenjohnlimb/boot/K8s.md

 # Or if you want to copy a file onto a pod (called junk here)
 kubectl cp junk spring-boot-5dcb4777d7-bq2ks:/tmp

-# To get loads of infor out about the cluster
+# To get loads of info out about the cluster
 kubectl cluster-info dump
 ```